Lighting Fireworks Remotely

 The remote control is shown on the left.
 In this case a 4 button version and operates wirelessly, typically up to several hundred metres range.

 The remote communicates with the firing system main module.
 Each module has a limited number of outputs known as channels or cues (for consumer systems these terms are often used interchangeably).
 Here there is just one output available as it is a 1 cue firing system.

 The igniter is wired into this.
 Each igniter has two wires and ends with either a small head of explosive material (ematches) or a small wire coil that heats up (Talons or clip-ons).
 This is placed against the firework’s main fuse which is usually green or pink and often referred to as visco fuse.
 Igniters are single use items, once fired they become dead.

 Remote firing adds both expense and complexity to your display and is not necessarily better than firing your fireworks by hand.
 I explore the advantages and disadvantages of each method more in my Hand Firing vs. Remote Firing article which you should read before investing in a firing system.

 There are three main types of igniter available and each one works in a slightly different way.

 E-match igniters: This is the standard type of igniter used by professional display operators.
-They are designed to be inserted directly into a firework’s internal fast fuse known as quickmatch to give instant ignition of the firework.
-These are less useful to consumers since you will need to manually attach them to your consumer firework’s visco fuse.
+They are usually inserted directly into a firework’s internal fast fuse known as quickmatch to give instant ignition of the firework.
+However they can still be used by consumers either in the same way, or by connecting them to a firework’s visco fuse.